landerpogiii3/kubernetes-cluster-terraform/README.md

 Run the following command to retrieve the access credentials for your cluster and configure kubectl.

     aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name

+Verify the Cluster

+Use kubectl commands to verify your cluster configuration.

+First, get information about the cluster by executing the command:

+    kubectl cluster-info